gsiems/sql-tidy/t/README.md

 ### prove.pl

-prove.pl runs each sql file in the inputs directory and compares the result to the expected result to determine if the formatting was successful or not.
+prove.pl runs each sql file in the input directory and compares the result to the expected result to determine if the formatting was successful or not.
 If the comparison fails then the results are written to the "failed" directory.